 Indulge in a half-pound of cod at the Old German Beer Hall.
 It's fried in Hofbrau beer batter and served with fries, bread and coleslaw.

 In the heart of the Menomonee Valley, Potawatomi's Buffet offers an all-you-can-eat fish fry buffet featuring a catch of the week and all the traditional sides.
 Fried shrimp and other great selections are available, too.
 Meanwhile, Canal Street Café, located just off the hotel's lobby, offers golden, flaky tempura-battered cod served with potato pancakes, coleslaw and applesauce.

 Red Lion Pub

 1850 N. Water St., (414) 431-900

-At Red Lion, the sister pub of Three Lions in Shorewood, you can count on finding an authentic English English Fish 'N Chips experience every day of the week.
-Of course, if you prefer something a bit more traditional, they also offer up battered Atlantic cod with chips, coleslaw and rye bread.
+At Red Lion, the sister pub of Three Lions in Shorewood, you can count on finding an authentic English fish 'n' chips experience every day of the week.
+Of course, if you prefer something a bit more traditional, it also offers battered Atlantic cod with chips, coleslaw and rye bread.
 A special menu during Lent features a variety of other fish specials.

 St. Paul Fish Company

 If there's one place in town that knows fish, it's St. Paul Fish Company in the Milwaukee Public Market.
 And it serves a fine fish fry to boot.
 Choose from Schlitz battered cod or fried perch, shrimp, grouper, walleye or catfish paired with fries and coleslaw.
 Or treat yourself to the live Maine lobster dinner, just $13.95 every day.

 This pub and grub features a large menu with many foods to choose from.
 Give it a try on Friday nights for the fish fry, which features Icelantic cod, lake perch and shrimp.